flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-planning/holds.md

 ![DEFINITIONS](../../assets/advanced-guides/holds/Holddefinitions.png)

-## Why Hold?
+### Why Hold?
 Holds are always used to delay aircraft near a navigational fix in certain airspace.
-There are a lot of reasons airplanes might need to hold, some more common examples are:
+There are a lot of reasons airplanes might need to hold, where common examples would be:

 - Bad weather passing over the airport
 - Traffic
 - To lose energy in the plane (altitude or speed)
-- To burn of fuel
+- To burn off fuel

 Sometimes holds are used because of topographical constraints, Innsbruck-Kranebitten International Airport (LOWI) is a good example of such constraint because it is situated in a valley as can be seen in the picture below.